ManjeetvermaCode/node_assignment/README.md

 })
 ```

-Use Api development tools like Postman for testing this route via sending data through forms-data or form-urlencoded data
+Use Api development tools like Postman for testing this route and for sending payload data via forms-data or form-urlencoded data